 Prologue: Jack of Spades

 There was, in reality, little reason for the residents of Armatura to be awake at this hour save for those who undertook guard duty.
 Within the city lay an ancient artefact, a single member of a larger body.
-Named the Anguis Ring by historians of old, legends rumoured it to empower its wearer with various preternatural powers.
-As it was perceived by those of old to lead to nothing good, it was decided that it should be kept under utmost security.
-For this cause the Anguis Guard had been established in Armatura.
+Named the Anguis Ring by historians of old, legends rumoured it to empower its wearer with various unearthly powers.
+Being perceived by those of times past to lead to no good, it was decided that it should be kept under utmost security.
+For this cause had the Anguis Guard been established in Armatura.

-Easily the sturdiest, most secure structure in the city, the Clypeum Hall of Armatura stood to house the Anguis Ring.
-When not in use as a meeting place for important figures of authority, it stored the most valuable items from across several lands.
-The solid walls of the Hall were comprised of multiple layers of concrete and various types of stone.
-The underground divisions of the Hall extended thousands of feet deep into the earth.
-Every piece of glass within the structure of the building was of the most solid kind, close to indestructible.
-As far as the people of many of the surrounding lands were concerned, the Clypeum Hall was impenetrable.
+Easily the sturdiest, most secure structure in the city, the Clypeum Hall of Armatura stood boldly to house the Anguis Ring.
+When not in use as a meeting place for important figures of authority, it stored the most valuable treasures from across several lands.
+The strong, solid walls of the Hall were comprised of multiple layers of concrete and various types of stone, its underground divisions extending thousands of feet deep into the earth.
+Every piece of glass within the structure of the building was of the most durable kind, close to indestructible.
+As far as the people of many of the surrounding nations were concerned, the Clypeum Hall was impenetrable.
 Only a fool, or one too self-assured and full of arrogance, would dare attempt breaking into it.

 Five minutes remained until the appointed time for the next group of guards to start their shift.
 One of the guards, whose appointed area was just beyond the small vault in which the ring was kept, stifled a yawn as he checked the time on his pocket watch and tucked it back into his waistcoat.
 An important duty it may have been, but it was far from interesting.

 The sound of soft rustling caught the guard's attention.
 He glanced around, unnerved.
-There should not have been any great air movement in this constricted space, nine hundred feet below ground.
-He walked around the small area, attempting to detect the source of the unusual breeze of air.
+There should not have been any detectable air movement in this constricted space, several hundred feet below ground.
+He walked around the small area, attempting to locate the source of the unusual breeze.
 As he stepped forward, he heard a scraping noise from beneath his shoe.
 Looking down, he saw a small rectangular card, elaborately patterned in the centre and with a plain white border, rather like a playing card.
 He stooped to pick it up.

 Turning it over in his hand, he saw that it was indeed a playing card: the jack of spades.
 The depiction of the jack was rather unusual; its eyes were brilliant crimson and its mouth had been drawn in a devilish grin.
 Glancing over the card, the guard saw that at least a dozen others, identical to the one he held, lay on the floor while more cards continued to spill onto the white tiles, seemingly out of nowhere.
 It was too strange.
 He rose from the floor, his mind beginning to race.
-It should not have been possible for this to happen.
+The Hall had utmost security; it was impossible that this should happen.